Lokesh23102002/Gossip-Protocol/readme.md

 ## Shell commands
 ### Shell commands of Seeds
+All the shell commands are case-insensitive
-To see the Peers connected you can use the command `Peer` in the command line of the Seed server.
+To see the Peers connected you can use the command `Peers` in the command line of the Seed server.
+To exit write `exit` in the shell.

 ### Shell commands of Peers
 - All the shell commands are case-insensitive